Keibert Ruiz Player Props: Nationals vs. Mets

-On Thursday, Keibert Ruiz (.450 on-base percentage in past 10 games, 149 points above season-long percentage) and the Washington Nationals play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+The Washington Nationals, including Keibert Ruiz (.450 on-base percentage in past 10 games, 149 points above season-long percentage), battle starting pitcher Max Scherzer and the New York Mets at Citi Field, Friday at 7:10 PM ET.

+He had a one-hit performance in his previous game (1-for-3) against the Mets.

 Keibert Ruiz Game Info & Props vs. the Mets